White Water is new podcast about creative urgency and the crazy things that happen when we ‘ride the wave’ of life.

 VICTORIA CASSINOVA

-Visual artist Victoria Cassinova survived a five-story fall—and turned that life-altering moment into a masterclass in creative alchemy.
-In this episode, we talk about what it means to be in the White Water: that turbulent stretch between who you were and who you’re becoming.
-From learning to walk again to redefining her path as an artist, Victoria shares how she turns pain into purpose and why manifesting your dreams requires us to slow down so we can speed up.
+Painter Victoria Cassinova survived a five-story fall—and turned that life-altering moment into a masterclass in creative alchemy.
+From learning to walk again to redefining her path as an artist, Victoria shares how she transforms pain into purpose, and why manifesting your dreams often requires us to slow down to speed up.